Skip to main content

 CSS supports three types: linear (straight lines), radial (circular/elliptical), and conic (angular, like a pie chart).
 Linear gradients cover 90% of real-world use cases, hero backgrounds, buttons, overlays, and decorative elements.

-This generator gives you a visual preview with adjustable colours, angles, and stops.
+This generator gives you a visual preview with adjustable colours and angles for linear and radial gradients.
 Copy the CSS and paste it directly into your stylesheet.
-Browser support is universal, gradients work in every modern browser without prefixes.
+Linear and radial gradients work in all current browsers without prefixes.

 Gradient Types Compared